About Commodore®

 Powered by the happiness of childhood nostalgia.

-As his son Leonard Tramiel (top-right) shared with us recently, Jack was consciously aware of the power computing could have to change society.
+As his son Leonard Tramiel (top-right) shared recently, Jack was consciously aware of the power computing could have to change society.
 That realisation became the foundation of everything Commodore would come to mean.

 In 1982, Commodore launched the Commodore 64, which remains the Guinness World Records best-selling desktop computer of all time.
 It was followed by the Commodore 128, the sleek and affordable Plus/4, and the revolutionary Amiga line, which brought multitasking, multimedia, and jaw-dropping graphics to ordinary households long before rivals caught up.
 Hey, maybe we should bring that back.